Oil prices fall on world markets

 Oil prices have decreased on the world markets.

-On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.41 to trade at $72.21, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) fell $0.11 to stand at $62.67.
+On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.49 to trade at $71.69, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) decreased $0.11 to stand at $62.99.

 © Content from this site must be hyperlinked when used.